Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/objective_functions.rst

                                               is returned.
 Training time is proportional to the number of partitions.
 :doxy:`LooError`                              Leave-one-out error, the most extreme form of cross validation in which all but one
                                               point are part of the training sets.
+:doxy:`LooErrorCSvm`                          Special case of the ``LooError`` for SVMs using the structure of the SVM solution
+                                              to speed-up evaluation.
 :doxy:`SparseFFNetError`                      Same as ``ErrorFunction``, but imposes a sparseness constraint on the activation of the
                                               hidden neurons of a neural network using the Kullback-Leibler divergence.
-:doxy:`DenoisingAutoencoderError`             Trains a neural network to be an autoencoder while adding noise to the input
-                                              by setting an input variables to 0.
 :doxy:`SvmLogisticInterpretation`             Model selection for SVMs using a maximum-likelihood criterion :doxy:`RadiusMarginQuotient`                  Model selection for SVMs by optimizing the radius-margin quotient.
 :doxy:`NegativeGaussianProcessEvidence`       Model selection for a regularization network/Gaussian process.
-:doxy:`LooErrorCSvm`                          Special case of the ``LooError`` for SVMs using the structure of the SVM solution
-                                              to speed-up evaluation.
+:doxy:`KernelBasisDistance`                   Measures the distance between two points in a kernel space to
+					      approximate one point with a much smaller basis.
+:doxy:`KernelTargetAlignment`                 Model selection algorithm which measures for a given kernel,
+					      how similar points of the same class are and how dissimilar points of different classes.
+:doxy:`NegativeLogLikelihood`                 Measures how probable a dataset is under a given model parameterized
+					      by the vector of parameters given in the function argument.
 ============================================  ===================================================================================